 The first routes started getting put in by a few dedicated locals about 15 years ago.
 Over time, El Refugio and the quantity of climbs grew.
 Now there are close to 300 routes spread across more than 20 sectors.

 Though Colombia isn’t considered an international climbing destination, that is slowly starting to change.
-In 2015 Pros Mason Earle and Katie Lambert took a trip down, this with the overall rise of climbing’s popularity has put La Mojarra on the map as a climbing destination.
+In 2015 Pros Mason Earle and Katie Lambert took a trip down.
+That trip and the overall rise of climbing’s popularity has put La Mojarra on the map as a climbing destination.

-If you’ve never climbed before, this place is much friendlier to start when compared to Suesca, as there are more beginner grades which are easily accessible.
+If you’ve never climbed before, this place is much friendlier to start as compared to Suesca.
+This location has more beginner grades which are easily accessible.
 You can also hire a guide if you are in need of some lessons.

 If you’re a solo traveler, this is a great place to post up to find partners, as almost everyone staying at El Refugio is a climber.